86Box/docs/hardware/ideterqua.rst

 |Quaternary|01E8h        |03EEh          |11 |
 +----------+-------------+---------------+---+

 These controllers are not Plug and Play compliant.
-If the emulated machine supports ISA PnP or PCI, remember to mark the IRQ(s) as being used by a legacy ISA device in the BIOS setup utility.
+If the emulated machine supports Plug and Play (through ISA, PCI or other means), remember to mark the IRQ(s) as being used by a legacy ISA device in the BIOS setup utility.

 .. note:: While the IRQ for each channel can be changed through its respective *Settings* button on :ref:`settings/peripherals:Tertiary / Quaternary IDE Controller`, many operating systems do not allow legacy (ISA or VLB) IDE controllers to use custom IRQs.